GENESIS-EFRC/y2mn2o7-selectivity/README.md

-# thermochemical-connectivity
+# y2mn2o7-selectivity
-Repository containing all code and data associated with manuscript "Selectivity in materials synthesis via thermochemical connectivity in hyperdimensional phase space".
+Repository containing all code and data associated with manuscript "Selectivity in materials synthesis via local chemical potentials in hyperdimensional phase space".

-### Code (thermochemical_connectivity)
+### Code (y2mn2o7_selectivity)

-To install the code as a Python package using pip, first navigate to the repository folder in your terminal window
-, and then type:
+To install the code as a Python package using pip, first navigate to the repository folder in your terminal window and then type:

     pip install -r requirements.txt
     pip install .

-Computed data was acquired from the Materials Project (http://materialsproject.org ), version 2020_09_08.
+Computed data was acquired from the Materials Project (http://materialsproject.org ), version 2021_03_22.
 A copy of this data can be accessed in the "computed_entries .json" file within the code folder.

 ### exp_data